jasonlienardi/tp/docs/DeveloperGuide.md

 - Parse the command
 - Using a hashmap, access the data regarding the amount of calories burnt per hour for the given exercise and calculate the total calories burnt for the given duration.
 - Store the total calories burnt through exercise in the User class

-### CSV Storage
-- Create three CSV files for storing meal nutrients, drink nutrients, and exercise calories information.
-- For each line in the CSV, parse the string with "," as the delimiter, with the first element being the name and the others being the nutrient/calories information
-- Save each description name and nutrient/calories information in the corresponding hashmap (meal, drink, and exercise) to be used by other functions.

-### Saved Meal, Drink, Exercises Storage
-- Each meal object in the meal list corresponds to a string with a format of `meal_name,serving_size,date`
-- Each drink object in the drink list corresponds to a string with a format of `drink_name,volume,date`
-- Each exercise object in the exercise list corresponds to a string with a format of `exercise_name,duration,intensity,date`
-- To store, convert all objects (meal, drink, exercise) in the list into its corresponding string, then write the appended strings into a .txt file
-- To retrieve, parse each string using "," as its delimiter and convert it into its corresponding objects, then add all the entries to the object list (mealList, drinkList, exerciseList)

 ## Product scope
 ### Target user profile